 We call this the \textit{ODO decomposition}.
-Since this is one of the simplest KAK decompositions, it sometimes appeared in Lie theory literatures (e.g., \cite{vilenkin2013representation}) as an example of the KAK decomposition.
-As a matrix factorization, the ODO decomposition has first appeared in \cite{fuehr2018note}, and the authors also discussed it in \cite{edelman2020generalized}.
-The ODO decomposition says that for any unitary matrix $U$, we have an identical set of (left and right) singular vectors for real and imaginary parts.
+Since this is one of the simple KAK decompositions, it sometimes appears in Lie theory literatures (e.g., \cite{vilenkin2013representation}) as an example of the KAK decomposition.
+As a matrix factorization, the ODO decomposition has first appeared in \cite{fuehr2018note} and the authors also discussed it in \cite{edelman2020generalized}.
+The ODO decomposition says that for any unitary matrix $U$, we have the identical set of (left and right) singular vectors for the real and imaginary parts of $U$.
 In other words,

 are the (real) SVD of the real and imaginary parts of a unitary matrix $U$.
-The folding of the ODO decomposition is the eigendecomposition of $U^TU$, which is often utilized to compute the circular orthogonal ensemble (COE).
-Moreover the eigenvectors can be chosen to be real vectors.
+The folding of the ODO decomposition is the eigendecomposition of $U^TU$, which is often used to sample the circular orthogonal ensemble (COE).
+Moreover the eigenvectors can be chosen to be real.

-A relevant factorization we would like to discuss here is the \textit{Takagi factorization} of a unitary symmetric matrix.
-The Takagi factorization for any complex symmetric matrix $G$ is $G = VSV^T$, where $V$ is unitary and $S$ is real nonnegative diagonal.
+In fact this folding is the \textit{Takagi factorization} (Theorem \ref{thm:Takagicomp}) of a unitary symmetric matrix.
 The Takagi factorization of any unitary symmetric matrix $A$ is (almost) equivalent to the folding of the ODO decomposition, $A = ODO^T$.
-The Takagi factorization of $A$ is $A = (O\sqrt{D}) I (O\sqrt{D})^T$, with all Takagi values being 1.\footnote{Interestingly it has been shown in \cite{ikramov2012takagi} that the Takagi factorization of a unitary symmetric matrix can be computed in finite steps.} More details on the Takagi factorization will be discussed in Section \ref{sec:F13}.
+The Takagi factorization of $A$ is $A = (O\sqrt{D}) I (O\sqrt{D})^T$, with all Takagi values being 1.\footnote{Interestingly it has been shown in \cite{ikramov2012takagi} that the Takagi factorization of a unitary symmetric matrix can be computed in finitely many steps.} More details on the Takagi factorization will be discussed in Section \ref{sec:F13}.